JNPRAutomate/srx-pba-stat/README.md

 blk/percent     : 2/98.2%
 blk/percent     : 3/0.5%
 ----------------
-blk/max sess    : 1/128          // endpoints with 1 block have max 128 sessions
+blk/max sess    : 1/128          // endpoints with 1 block have max of 128 sessions
-blk/max sess    : 2/204          // endpoints with 2 blocks have max 204 sessions
+blk/max sess    : 2/204          // endpoints with 2 blocks have max of 204 sessions
 blk/max sess    : 3/195
 ----------------
-blk/avg sess    : 1/124          // endpoints with 1 block have avg 124 sessions
+blk/avg sess    : 1/124          // endpoints with 1 block have on avg 124 sessions
-blk/avg sess    : 2/156          // endpoints with 2 blocks have avg 156 sessions
+blk/avg sess    : 2/156          // endpoints with 2 blocks have on avg 156 sessions
 blk/avg sess    : 3/171
 ------------------------------
 ```